Office air conditioning comfort issues can seriously impact your business

 1. DIRT.
 The problem could be as simple as clogged ductwork, dirty air filters or grime-covered coils.
 You system might just need a good cleaning.

 2. SPACE CHANGES.
 The problem could stem from changes to your building layout and usage, if your air conditioning system hasn’t been updated to accommodate the changes.
-If you’ve done renovations or even just changed cubicle layouts without adjusting the ductwork, your office air conditioning may require some design changes in order to provide consistent cooling in the modified space.
+If you’ve done renovations or even just changed cubicle layouts without adjusting the ductwork, your air conditioning may need design changes to improve cooling in the modified space.

 3. WORN PARTS.
 If you haven’t had regular service, you could have worn parts that are no longer working efficiently.
 HVAC systems are composed of hundreds of component parts and possibly thousands of feet of ductwork and venting — any part of which could be contributing to temperature extremes.
 This is much more likely to be the case if you haven’t had your system serviced in a while.

-Call in the professionals to take control of your office air conditioning
+Call in the professionals to take control of your air conditioning

 When you consider all of the benefits that arise from a more comfortable work environment, it’s safe to say that the savings and revenue generated by a happier workplace could cover the cost of any system updates you might need.